Hallucinogenic bolete mushroom: Other instances

-Miscellaneous
+Chemistry

-Boletus curtisii is known to contain β-carboline-1-propanoic acid and certain other β-carbolines.
-Imleria badia and Xerocomellus chrysenteron, which are also bolete mushrooms, have been reported to produce variable amounts of β-phenethylamine, tyramine, and tryptamine.
-Various chemical constituents, including pharmacologically active compounds, have been isolated from Lanmaoa asiatica.
+Boletus curtisii is known to contain β-carboline-1-propanoic acid.
+Imleria badia and Xerocomellus chrysenteron, which are also bolete mushrooms, have been reported to produce variable amounts of compounds like tyramine and tryptamine.
+Various natural products have been isolated from Lanmaoa asiatica and research is still ongoing.

-It has been hypothesized that hallucinogenic bolete mushrooms might have picked up genes producing hallucinogenic compounds from other hallucinogenic mushrooms like Psilocybe and Amanita mushrooms via horizontal gene transfer.
-However, genetic analysis of Lanmaoa mushrooms published in 2023 found no evidence of this, suggesting that a novel class of hallucinogens may be present in the mushrooms.
-Relatedly, hallucinogenic bolete mushrooms are not thought to contain psilocybin.
+It has been hypothesized that hallucinogenic bolete mushrooms might have picked up genes producing hallucinogenic compounds from known hallucinogenic mushrooms like Psilocybe cubensis and Amanita muscaria via horizontal gene transfer events.
+However, a genetic analysis of the Lanmaoa genus published in 2023 found no evidence of this, suggesting that a novel class of hallucinogens may be present.

-Dennis McKenna has suggested that the effects of hallucinogenic bolete mushrooms might be consistent with a Datura-like anticholinergic delirium.
+Dennis McKenna has suggested that the effects of hallucinogenic bolete mushrooms might be consistent with an unidentified tropane alkaloid.
+However, according to Colin Domnauer, the effects of Lanmaoa are distinct from those of any other known psychoactive drug.

 The plasma metabolic profiles of people experiencing hallucinogenic Lanmaoa asiatica poisoning were studied in 2025.

+Domnauer and Dentinger are studying the effects of Lanmaoa asiatica in animals and have found aqueous extracts to produce similar behavioral effects in mice as in humans, for instance hyperactivity followed by a long stupor.
+They are also working towards identifying the active constituents of L. asiatica.
+These researchers are preparing findings for publication as of 2026.

+Domnauer himself has proposed that the active component of L. asiatica is one or more thermolabile proteins.